DeAndre Hopkins is finally out of the QB wilderness. Now what?

 A few of the names are mixed up, and Hopkins left out Brandon Weeden, who started a single game in 2015, and Tom Savage.
 "How did I forget Tom Savage?" he says, genuine remorse crossing his face.

 In Houston, when Johnson hears the word "varied" used to describe Hopkins' quarterback options before Watson arrived, he chuckles.
 "He went through the same thing I did.
 It's frustrating."
-During his final years in Houston, Johnson worked with Hopkins on the technical aspects of his game and also coached him on the mental side: how to maintain zen-like calm when a ball whistles several feet over your head or when you put in maximal effort with minimal return.
+During his final years in Houston, Johnson worked with Hopkins on the technical aspects of his game and also coached him on the mental side: how to maintain Zen-like calm when a ball whistles several feet over your head or when you put in maximal effort with minimal return.
 "Some guys are fortunate to play with Hall of Fame-caliber quarterbacks their whole career," Johnson says.
 "Some guys ... aren't."

-For a while, it seemed like Hopkins' trajectory would mirror his mentor's path; that he'd finish his career without ever finding his equal under center, doomed to a sort of receiving spinsterhood.
+For a while, it seemed that Hopkins' trajectory would mirror his mentor's path; that he'd finish his career without ever finding his equal under center, doomed to a sort of receiving spinsterhood.
 Then, in the spring of 2017, the Texans drafted Watson, and everything changed.
 When Johnson saw the rookie quarterback play with Hopkins for the first time, he was overjoyed.
 "It's like a burden was lifted off of his shoulders," he says.

-CONSIDER THE PLIGHT of the wide receiver: If you're elite, like Hopkins, you'll probably get targeted on somewhere between 20 and 30 percent of your routes, which means that, most of the time, you're waiting for a connection that will never come, like a bored office worker who keeps refreshing his inbox.
+CONSIDER THE PLIGHT of the wide receiver: If you're elite, like Hopkins, you'll probably get targeted on somewhere between 20 and 30 percent of your routes, which means that most of the time you're waiting for a connection that will never come, like a bored office worker who keeps refreshing his inbox.
 At some point, your number will get called -- but an abundance of things can go wrong before a pass even makes it your way.
 "A wide receiver's job depends on a lot of people," says retired wide receiver Steve Smith Sr., now an analyst with the NFL Network.
 "The center has to snap the ball, and it has to be a clean exchange.
 You've got to have a five-, seven-, or three-step drop.
 The linemen have to block.
 If they blitz, the running back has to pick it up.
 The quarterback has to throw an accurate pass in your vicinity.
 And oh, by the way -- you're supposed to beat your guys down the field in a certain amount of seconds to catch the ball."

 He laughs.
 "Then, when that doesn't happen?
 You've gotta jog back and do it all over again."